Psalm 121 – The God Who Keeps and Helps

 Nor the moon by night.

 a.
-The LORD is your shade at your right hand: The brutal rays of the sun in the world of the Mideast can assault the traveler, such as the pilgrim on the way to one of Israel’s feasts in Jerusalem.
-God promised care for the traveler, with a thought that goes back to the cloud by day that followed Israel in the wilderness from Egypt and shielded them from the sun.
+The LORD is your shade at your right hand: The brutal rays of the sun in the world of the Middle East could assault the traveler, such as the pilgrim on the way to one of Israel’s feasts in Jerusalem.
+God promised care for the traveler, with a reference that goes back to the cloud by day that followed Israel in the wilderness from Egypt and shielded them from the sun.

 b.
 Nor the moon by night: Any superstitious fears they may have had from the light of the moon were of no concern to those whom God protected.
 He would keep and preserve His people day and night.